 “Used appropriately, they can help stop vehicles from skidding on or off roads, and increase a vehicle’s ability to brake more effectively at critical times”

-The Australian Road Research Board says “Used appropriately, they (HFST) can help stop vehicles from skidding on or off roads, and increase a vehicle’s ability to brake more effectively at critical times” and that “…known accident blackspots, approaches to intersections and pedestrian crossings, and tricky-to-negotiate corners can all benefit from proper use of High-Friction Surface Treatments” (ARRB, 30 August 2018).
+The Australian Road Research Board (ARRB) says “Used appropriately, they (HFST) can help stop vehicles from skidding on or off roads, and increase a vehicle’s ability to brake more effectively at critical times” and that “…known accident blackspots, approaches to intersections and pedestrian crossings, and tricky-to-negotiate corners can all benefit from proper use of High-Friction Surface Treatments” (ARRB, 30 August 2018).

 Watch our video to see why and where you can reduce road crashes with OmniGrip HF high friction surfaces.